adityasios/DS-LinkedList/README.md

 # DS-LinkedList
-Sample for various code showing Linked List in C
+Sample of various operations in Linked List in C